|NH HOME||About||Home Health||Hospice||Senior HealthLink|

 - Letter from homebound resident 1921

 Just as important as a quick look back, is a brief look forward.
 Homecare is one of the fastest growing segments of the healthcare industry.
 The need for homecare increases daily.
-NHA continues to respond with progressive programs such as Senior HealthLink and telehealth.
+Neighborhood Health continues to respond with progressive programs such as Senior HealthLink and telehealth.
 Our staff is better trained than ever before, from skilled nursing to the therapies.
 Our volunteer program is the largest of its type in the area.
-Our private duty and personal care programs are expanding rapidly.

 We continue our plans for growth; our vision of reaching more people and brightening more lives.

 We have no idea of what the area's home care service founders would think if they could take a look at what their idea has become today -- but we're pretty sure they'd be pleased.